AnthonyByansi/Azure-ETL-Pipeline/README.md

 ## Project Structure

 The repository contains the following files and directories:
-* `src/`: This directory contains the source code for the Azure Function that performs the ETL pipeline
+* `src/`: This directory contains the source code for the Azure Function that performs the ETL pipeline.
+* `requirements.txt` : This file contains the necessary Python dependencies for the Azure Function